Desmic quartic surfaces in arbitrary characteristic: The cubic complex of lines

-It follows from the proof of Proposition \ref{16conics} that the pencil of cubic curves cut out by planes through any of the lines contains singular fibers of types $3\tilde{A}_5, \tilde{A}_1$.
+It follows from the proof of Proposition \ref{16conics} that the pencil of cubic curves cut out by planes through any of the lines contains three singular fibers of type $\tilde{A}_5$, and one singular fiber of type $\tilde{A}_1$.
+The fibers of type $\tilde{A}_5$ come from the three quadrilaterals containg $\ell$, and the fiber of type $\tilde{A}_1$ comes from the union of $\ell$ and the residual conic.

 5pt Let us find the equation of the Humbert desmic cubic line complex $\frakG$.
-The net of quadrics passing through the eight points given in rows one and three in \eqref{singularpts} is equal to
+The net of quadrics passing through the eight points given in rows one and two in \eqref{singularpts} is equal to

 Let

 be the parametric equation of a line in $\bbP^3$.
 Plugging it in the previous equation, we obtain that condition that there exist parameters $(t_1,t_2,t_3)$ such that the quadric contains the line is